-Elizabeth is motivated by a deep desire to connect people to the land on which they live.
-She believes that we all have a responsibility to care for the earth and each other.
-Elizabeth grew up as an unschooled youth, learning alongside her family’s goats, chickens, ducks, vegetable gardens, and fruit trees on a small farm outside of Portland, Oregon.
-Her educational background includes immersive studies of organic agriculture, permaculture, intentional community development, natural building, dance, yoga, and creative nonfiction writing.
+Elizabeth Tobey (she/her) is a farmer and freelance communications contractor.
+She is motivated by a deep desire to connect people to the land on which they live and believes that we all have a responsibility to care for the earth and each other.
+Elizabeth grew up an unschooled youth, learning alongside her family’s goats, chickens, ducks, vegetable gardens, and fruit trees.
+Her background includes immersive studies of organic agriculture, permaculture, intentional community development, natural building, dance, yoga, and creative nonfiction writing, and she holds a degree in Sustainable Community Development from Prescott College, with a focus on Mentoring Future Generations.
 She has extensive experience as an educator in both indoor and outdoor settings, with preschoolers through adults.
-In 2017 she completed a degree in Sustainable Community Development from Prescott College, with a focus on Mentoring Future Generations.
-Most recently she worked for Rogue Farm Corps as a Chapter Coordinator facilitating hands-on training programs for beginning farmers and ranchers.

-In 2022 she and her partner moved to Southern Indiana where they are developing a farm and nonprofit education center focused on land-connected craft.
-On the farm and in all life Elizabeth honors the complexities of power and privilege and is committed to ongoing learning around how to be a better ancestor, aly, and activist.
-When she’s not at work in front of a computer, or out tending to the land, you’ll likely find her climbing a mountain, swimming in a wild river, or cooking delicious food to share with friends.
+In 2022 she and her partner moved to the traditional homelands of the Shawnee in what is now known as Southern Indiana, and launched Bundle Sticks Farm and Education Center, a nonprofit focused on land-connected craft.
+On the farm and in all life Elizabeth honors the complexities of power and privilege and is committed to ongoing learning around how to be a better ancestor, ally, and activist.
+When she’s not at work in front of a computer, or out tending to the land, you’ll likely find her cooking delicious food to share with friends.